GaddyW/Traffic-Sign-Classifier/README.md

 [image7]: ./output_images/web_augmented.png "Precprocessed images from the web"

-## Rubric Points
-### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

----
-### Writeup / README

-#### 0. Sources
-I read through the following papers as part of my work.
+#### 0. Sources:  I read through the following papers as part of my work.
 They were very helpful considering this is the first time I've used tensorflow
 1)	AlexNet: http://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf - AlexNet
 2)	Discussion on different optimizers:  http://ruder.io/optimizing-gradient-descent/
 3)	Medium – Data Augmentation Techniques in CNN using Tensor Flow, Prasad Pai